markmarijnissen/cordova-app-loader/README.md

 ==========
 > Remote update your Cordova App

-First, you build and deploy an app:

-1. Write a manifest.json to describe which files your app uses.
+1. Write a manifest.json to describe the files of your app.
-2. Build and deploy your Cordova App.

-Then, you update it:

-1. Upload the new manifest.json (+ files) to a server.
+2. Upload the manifest and files to a server
-2. Let CordovaAppLoader check manifest.json, download files and update your app!
+3. Let `CordovaAppLoader` check the new manifest, download files and update your app!

 Based on [cordova-promise-fs](https://github.com/markmarijnissen/cordova-promise-fs) and [cordova-file-cache](https://github.com/markmarijnissen/cordova-file-cache).